-Fig. 2.
+Figure 2.
 Ki-67 antigen expression in metanephric tissue at 15 weeks of development.
 The strongest expression of the Ki-67 antigen is observed in the surface layer of the nephrogenic zone.
-Deeper in the cortex, the immunopositive reaction is seen as a continuous line in the apical region of the epithelial cells of proximal nephron tubules (arrows) and in individual cells within renal corpuscles. x100.
+Deeper in the cortex, the immunopositive reaction is seen as a continuous line in the apical region of the epithelial cells of proximal nephron tubules (arrows) and in individual cells within renal corpuscles (x100)

-From week 21 to 28 of development, the intensity of Ki-67 immunopositivity in metanephric tissue decreases.
-Only a small number of mesenchymal cells on the surface of the nephrogenic zone show a weaker expression of the Ki-67 antigen.
-Somewhat more immunopositive cells are located within the immature renal corpuscles (Figs. 3a and b).
-A weak positive reaction is observed in some cells of the proximal tubules (asterisks), while other tubular structures of the Ki-67 are immunonegative (Fig. 3b).
-In the formed renal corpuscles of the internal cortex, the Ki-67 antigen is expressed by individual glomerular cells and their localization coincides with the position of endothelial cells in the capillaries of the glomeruli (Fig. 3c).
-Individual immunopositive cells of collecting ducts and Henle's loops are present in the medulla, as well as rare mesenchymal cells of the interstitium, which sporadically express the Ki-67 antigen (Fig. 3d).
+From weeks 21 to 28 of development, the intensity of Ki-67 immunopositivity in metanephric tissue decreased.
+Only a small number of mesenchymal cells on the surface of the nephrogenic zone showed a weaker expression of Somewhat the Ki-67 antigen. more immunopositive cells were located within the immature renal corpuscles (Figures 3a and 3b).
+A weak positive reaction was observed in some cells of the proximal tubules (asterisks), while other tubular structures of the Ki-67 were immunonegative (Figure 3b).
+In the formed renal corpuscles of the internal cortex, the Ki-67 antigen was expressed by individual glomerular cells and their localization coincided with the position of endothelial cells in the capillaries of the glomeruli (Figure 3c).
+Individual immunopositive cells of collecting ducts and Henle's loops were present in the medulla, as well as rare mesenchymal cells of the interstitium, which sporadically expressed the Ki-67 antigen (Figure 3d).